JuriLu/RemixExpense/README.md

 NOTES:

+** If the code is right, and may ocurre an error unexplainable, make a npm run build

 1. index (the word) denotes the main page that should be loaded for a given path For Example, in Expenses folder in routes, index.jsx is expenses/   route Another Example, in Routes folder, index.jsx stands for /    route, so just the main route [your-domain.com/] => index.jsx